-DISABLE STANDBY MODE IN WINDOWS BEFORE WRITING TO A CD-RW - Search for the keyword standby in Windows Help.
-To access the help file, see page 94.
+DISABLE STANDBY MODE IN WINDOWS BEFORE WRITING TO A CD-RW - Search for the keyword standby in the Windows Help and Support Center.
+To access help, see "Finding Information for Your Computer" on page 17.

-CHANGE THE WRITE SPEED TO A SLOWER RATE - See the help files for your CD creation software.
+CHANGE THE WRITE SPEED TO A SLOWER RATE - See the help files for your CD creation